mediacms-io/mediacms/docs/admins_docs.md

 - MEDIA_ADDED: a media is added
 - MEDIA_REPORTED: the report for a media was hit

+### 5.23 Configure only memeber access to media

+- Make the portal workflow public, but at the same time set `GLOBAL_LOGIN_REQUIRED = True` so that only logged in users can see content.
+- You can either set `REGISTER_ALLOWED = False` if you want to add members yourself or checkout options on "django-allauth settings" that affects registration in `cms/settings.py`.
+Eg set the portal invite only, or set email confirmation as mandatory, so that you control who registers.

 ## 6. Manage pages
 to be written